 The Varian TrueBeam™ STx technology is a revolutionary innovation in cancer treatment.
 It expands radiotherapy treatment options for even the most challenging cancer cases in the lung, breast, head and neck, abdomen, liver and other regions.

 The system uses sophisticated 3D imaging to target and treat tumours of all shapes, sizes and locations with pinpoint accuracy.
 Images can be generated using 25% less X-ray dose.
 These images are used to fine-tune a patient’s position prior to and during the treatment process.

-The precision of the system is measured in increments of less than a milimetre.
+The precision of the system is measured in increments of less than a millimetre.
 This accuracy is made possible by the system’s sophisticated architecture, which synchronises imaging, patient positioning, motion management, beam shaping and dose delivery.
-The system performs accuracy checks every ten miliseconds throughout the entire treatment.
+The system performs accuracy checks every ten milliseconds throughout the entire treatment.